-This all seems straight forward.
-So why should I consider hiring a waterproofing consultant?
-A waterproofing has the knowledge and experience to integrate below-grade waterproofing with the remaining building components so that all perform effectively.
-A waterproofing consultant can also provide critical quality assurance during design and construction to provide additional assurance that installed waterproofing is installed and protected during the construction process.
+A waterproofing consultant can also provide critical quality assurance during design and construction to verify that waterproofing is correctly installed and protected during the construction process.